Court process

 • Explosives Act 1999

-• Petroleum and Gas (Production and Safety) Act 2004
+• Petroleum and Gas (Safety and Production) Act 2004

-• committals in relation to indictable offences of reckless conduct - category 1 and industrial manslaughter under the:
+• committals in relation to indictable offences of negligent or reckless conduct – category 1 and industrial manslaughter under the:

 • Electrical Safety Act 2002